 In Nov 2022, KP (the "Build In Public" Guy on Twitter) was asked how to go from 0 to 3000 without all the bullshit.
 His answer was simple: 10 tweets a day, 2 threads a week, and interacting with larger accounts regularly.
 To the same tune, David Dill (from the Twitter Affiliate Masterclass) recommends 5 tweets a day, a Twitter thread every 2-3 days, and commenting on larger accounts 20+ times a day.
 One thing is for sure, if you intend to grow, a tweet day or two isn't going to cut it, no matter how good your Twitter game is.
+Finding social media calendar ideas for Twitter is about immersing yourself in your industry's online scene and becoming a steward of useful and actionable information in your space.
+The goal is to set up systems that make it easy for interesting information to show up on your radar.

 In this post we'll look at what "good" content even means and we'll run through a 15-point checklist for finding content your audience will love.